 The purpose of Inspection Manual Chapter (IMC) 2516 is to document policy and guidance for review and inspection activities associated with the license renewal inspection program (LRIP).
-The LRIP is the process used by the U.S. Nuclear Regulatory Commission (NRC) staff to2516-02 POLICY AND OBJECTIVES
+The LRIP is the process used by the U.S. Nuclear Regulatory Commission (NRC) staff to verify the applicant’s readiness for operation in the period of extended operation (PEO) or subsequent PEO and to verify the adequacy (i.e., effectiveness) of the applicant’s aging management programs (AMPs) and other activities after entering the PEO or subsequent PEO.

+2516-02 POLICY AND OBJECTIVES

 02.01 Policy